dotnet/docs/docs/csharp/getting-started/debugging-with-visual-studio-2017.md

 ![Image](./media/debugging-with-visual-studio-2017/toolbar2.png)

 When you press F5 or choose **Build Solution** from the **Build** menu, Visual Studio compiles the Release version of your console application.
-You can test it as you did the Debug verison of the application.
+You can test it as you did the Debug version of the application.

 Once you've finished debugging your application, the next step is to publish a deployable version of your application.
 For information on how to do this, see [Publishing the C# Hello World application with Visual Studio 2017](./publishing-with-visual-studio-2017.md).